Own this new year. Instead of just surviving, this can be your year to thrive! Here’s how to do it.

 - How much time do you spend with your extended family and your friends?

 - What relationships do you want to invest in?

 - Who is your accountability partner?

 - How often do you get to honestly share what’s going on in your life with a trusted friend?

 - What would you like to change?

-For my 2018, I’d like to get together with friends at least twice a month, visit parents once a month, go on dates with my husband at least twice a month, and have separate mother/son and mother/daughter outings once a month.
+As much as possible, I’d like to get together with friends at least twice a month, visit parents once a month, go on dates with my husband at least twice a month, and have separate mother/son and mother/daughter outings once a month.